snacsnoc/m68k-elf-toolchain/README.md

-make help            display this help make info            print prefix and other flags make all             build and install all make <target>        builds a target: binutils, gcc, vasm, vbcc, vlink, libgcc, newlib make clean           remove the build folder make clean-<target>  remove the target's build folder make clean-prefix    remove all content from the prefix folder
+make help            display this help make info            print prefix and other flags make all             build and install all make <target>        builds a target: binutils, gcc, libgcc, newlib make clean           remove the build folder make clean-<target>  remove the target's build folder make clean-prefix    remove all content from the prefix folder